-The Intergovernmental Panel on Climate Change (IPCC) has been working tirelessly for the past 25 years to raise awareness about the reality of the climate crisis.
+The Intergovernmental Panel on Climate Change (IPCC) works to raise awareness of the climate crisis for 25 years.
 Despite this, it wasn’t until recent natural disasters and severe weather events that our political leaders truly began to take notice and accept the gravity of the situation.
 However, it is important to remember that words and rhetoric alone are not enough.
-The IPCC has done its part in providing the evidence and knowledge, now it is up to political leaders to take meaningful action in order to address the crisis and mitigate its impacts.
+IPCC presented evidence and knowledge, now political leaders must act to address the crisis and reduce its effects.
 It is time for real, concrete steps to be taken to protect our planet and future generations.

 It was better before

 The idea of global warming is no longer met with ridicule, and our most forward-thinking politicians have acknowledged its reality.
 Now, it is time for the opposition phase to begin.
-This opposition is fueled by the notion that in our current era, where many people long for the perceived simplicity of the past, we may have to make sacrifices and adopt a more austere and less comfortable lifestyle.
+Opposition stems from a desire for simpler past and acceptance of a harder lifestyle.
 The question now is, what are we willing to give up in order to address this crisis?
 The consensus on climate change has been reached, it is now time for action and real change to be made.
 It is crucial that we as a society are willing to make sacrifices and make necessary changes, in order protect our planet for future generations.

 Wake-up call for humanity